 Protecting the disabled, including minor and adult children; cost-effective estate planning, including provisions for elderly or disabled family members; advance directives – powers of attorney, health care proxies and living wills.

 If you are a LMSW or LCSW who works with the elderly or disabled, or their families, you’ll find that you can be much more helpful to your patients and clients when you have the knowledge gained from a Lamson & Cutner course for CE credit.
-Click on the CE Courses tab above to check on dates and locations of upcoming sessions.
-Sign up now, as space is limited.
+Click here to check on dates and locations of upcoming sessions.